-Resource consent 10086-1 and 10708-1 provide for an optional review in June 2020.
+Resource consent 10086-1 and 10708-1 provide for an optional review in June 2021.
 Condition 18 of consent 10086-1 and condition 17 of consent 10708-1 allow the Council to review the consent, if there are grounds that 'the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time".
+Consent 10763-1 and Consent 10809-1 also provide for an optional review in June 2021 but at the time of reporting have not yet been given effect to.

-Based on the results of monitoring in the year under review, and in previous years as set out in earlier annual compliance monitoring reports, it is considered that there are no grounds that require a review to be pursued or grounds to exercise the review option on either consent.
+Based on the results of monitoring in the year under review, and in previous years as set out in earlier annual compliance monitoring reports, it is considered that there are no grounds that require a review to be pursued or grounds to exercise the review option on any of the Companies DWI consents.